Social Media Updates: Twitter Drama and New Facebook & Instagram Tools

 Have you noticed a little addition to the comments area of your Facebook page?
 Facebook just released a private reply feature that allows you to send a message in response to a follower’s comment.
 The message you send includes a copy of the post you originally sent out.

 This feature allows Facebook pages to go around the restriction that prevents pages from initiating a private message with users.
-Is that a good thing for users?
+This is one of the more customer-focused social media updates, but is it truly a good thing for users?
 I’d love to hear your thoughts!

 Facebook Audience Optimization Tool